-Part of any good travel programme is a strong policy.
+Part of any good travel program is a strong policy.
 But establishing one that works for your business and employee travel patterns can sometimes be complex, and ensuring total compliance can be even trickier.
 A robust, well thought out and easy to understand travel policy, that is mandated across your company, will achieve the best results.
 The most effective way to achieve this is to work in close partnership with your Travel Management Company (TMC).

 The benefits of a well-balanced policy

-One of the purposes of a travel policy is to help ensure your travel programme balances cost versus comfort appropriately.
+One of the purposes of a travel policy is to help ensure your travel program balances cost versus comfort appropriately.
 It can ensure that higher price bookings are only made with good reason, and can even help encourage the use of phone and video conferencing, when appropriate, to reduce the overall air miles covered by your members of staff.

 Online booking and ‘visual guilt’

 With the use of online booking tools, an automated policy can help influence booking choice by creating ‘visual guilt.’
-Flights, hotels, and rail options can be colour coded as green when in policy and red when strictly out of policy.
+Flights, hotels, and rail options can be color-coded as green when in policy and red when strictly out of policy.
 But an advanced feature is yellow ‘reason required’ coding.
 If your policy allows for higher spend under certain circumstances, a sophisticated online tool can apply that logic as well.
 These practices are shown to help improve compliance and quickly reduce unnecessary costs.